SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 # Introduction

-This project presents an enhanced collection of advanced button hover animations, built with TypeScript to ensure maintainability, scalability, and ease of customisation.
+This project presents an enhanced collection of advanced button hover animations.
 Inspired by [Ian Lunn's Hover Effects](https://ianlunn.github.io/Hover/), this project expands upon traditional hover interactions, offering a diverse set of dynamic animations that can be integrated into any modern web project.

 The animations in this collection are designed to elevate user engagement, introducing visual feedback that enhances interactivity and usability.
 From subtle effects to bold transformations, each animation has been carefully crafted to provide a balance between aesthetics and performance.
 These effects can be effortlessly applied to buttons, links, or other interactive elements, making them suitable for a variety of UI/UX applications.